-The Alaska Geospatial Council (AGC) was established through a Memorandum of Agreement between six state agencies and endorsed by Governor Sean Parnell on June 23, 2014.
+The Alaska Geospatial Council (AGC) was established through a 2015 Memorandum of Agreement between six State departments and the University of Alaska and has since been expanded to include representatives of federal and local governments and Alaska Native organizations.
 The purpose of the AGC is to improve geospatial activity in Alaska by:

-Eliminating redundant taxpayer expenditures and unnecessary staff activity across all business units;
+- Eliminating redundant expenditures and unnecessary staff activity across all business units;

 - Fostering data sharing while making geospatial data broadly available to all stakeholders through enlightened data acquisition and distribution policy, and in general the